 Focused on needs of researchers in the life and health sciences.
-Includes information about finding literature, protocols, and methods, setting up alerts to keep up to date, and help with publishing, and locating funding.
+Includes information about finding literature, protocols, and methods, setting up alerts to keep up to date, helping with publishing, locating funding, and services for authors.

 Note: Beall's List is no longer online.
 This is an archived version of the site as of January 2017 and will not be updated.
 This resource lists potential, possible, or probable predatory scholarly open-access publishers according to somewhat controversial criteria.